As well as different costs, mortgages can have different features. Make sure you know the different types so you can find the right mortgage for you.

 Possibly not, if after paying your deposit you don’t have much left in savings and if other mortgages have a lower interest rate or other features that are more important to you.

-- Read the document and use it to compare costs and features of other mortgages available.
+- Read the or mortgage illustration document and use it to compare costs and features of other mortgages available.

-- Look for the APR figure alongside the interest rate.
+- Look for the APR or APRC figure alongside the interest rate.
 This will enable you to compare the overall cost and not just the interest rate.

-- Use our Mortgage Search and Best Buys to help you compare costs and features of mortgages available.
+- Use our Mortgage Search to help you compare costs and features of mortgages available.

 - Don’t forget that discounts and special deals are temporary, and rates can go up when they end.